Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 • Guest experience: Tapas crawls, wine tastings, flamenco nights, beach clubs, yacht days easy to build a multi-day “wedding-cation.”

 • Later timelines: In summer, ceremonies often start 5:30–7:00 pm; parties comfortably run past midnight especially when held indoors or at venues with flexible licenses.
-(Outdoor amplified sound is typically restricted after midnight in many municipalities.)

-• Permits & protections: Expect to plan for fire/ritual permissions for the havan, noise/sound management for baraat/DJ, and backup-weather plans (marquees) in spring/autumn.
+• Permits & protections: Expect to plan for fire/ritual permissions for the havan, noise/sound management for baraat/DJ, and backup-weather plans in spring/autumn.

-• On-site coordination: Bilingual coordinator(s) are standard; for Indian weddings, your team will also manage baraat logistics, outfit changes, décor flips, and family hospitality.
+• On-site coordination: Bilingual coordinator are standard; for Indian weddings, your team will also manage baraat logistics, outfit changes, décor flips, and family hospitality.

 Perks of doing it in Spain